Derelmi/flutter-tutorials-/test/README.md

 [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

-        Try your hand on this simple project.
+        Try your hand on this simple project